lilin-bme/lilin-bme.github.io/projects/index.md

 {% endcapture %}

 {% include feature.html image="images/projects/Projects-03.jpg" title="Deep Raman techniques for in vivo detection" flip=true style="bare" text=text %}

+Non-invasive localization of human lesions remains a long-standing pursuit for clinical applications.
+Optical modalities are widely used for biomedical imaging and diagnosing.
+But due to the strong photon absorption and scattering of biological tissues, it is challenging to realize in vivo non-invasive detection via optical modalities.
+We address this issue with the use of in vivo surface-enhanced deep Raman spectroscopy (SEDRS) with a series of advancements toward non-invasive localization of deep lesions hidden in living animals.
+We made the first quantitative assessments of Raman spectroscopic detection depth into the biological tissues (MED-X, 2023, 1, 9.).
+We have developed high-brightness SERS nanotags and a home-built transmission Raman system, enabling detection through >10 cm of biological tissue under safe laser exposure (Small Methods, 2022, 2201334).
+We put forward a depth-prediction method based on Raman spectral peak ratios, leveraging tissue optical properties to accurately determine the depth of lesion phantoms, achieving the mean error of <11.8% (View, 2023, 20230022).
+Based on this, the non-invasive localization of lesion phantom using multi-peak information of Raman spectra in ex vivo tissues (ACS AMI, 2023) or in live animals was achieved (Advanced Science, 202301721).
+We completed the first SEDRS-guided peri-operative lymph node biopsy on a live rat, demonstrating centimeter-level detection depth and millimeter-level localization precision.

 {% capture text %}